-Policy CM-6A: The Town shall provide land use and population data, as appropriate, to the OEM for inclusion in the most current Comprehensive Emergency Management Plan (CEMP).
+Policy CM-6A: The Town shall provide land use and population data, after the completion of every updated US Census, to the OEM for inclusion in the most current Comprehensive Emergency Management Plan (CEMP).

 Policy CM-6B: The Town shall participate in regular coordination meetings of local and regional evacuation planning professionals and maintain a liaison with Miami-Dade County OEM during a state of emergency to participate in the County's administration through the State of Florida emergency warning system.